BFA in Studio Art

 *The focus area requirement applies to all undergraduate art majors entering the Department of Art Summer C 2012 or later.

 Students admitted to the BFA program are exempt from the foreign language requirement.
 The BFA advisor can provide additional guidance with regard to entrance and degree requirements.

 Upon completion of the sixteen (16) credit hours of Foundations courses, students may apply to the BFA in Studio Art program.
 Students are required to have a C- or above in all foundation requirements.
-Download the application BFA Application Spring 2013.
+Download the application below.
 In order to apply, it is recommended that students have a full-time faculty review their best work and sign the student's BFA application form.
 If a student has not worked with any full-time faculty, the student can request a review and signature from adjunct instructors.
 A faculty's signature on your BFA Studio application form serves as a vote of confidence that the faculty member believes your work is strong enough and that you are ready to apply to the program.
 Students will then present their portfolios for faculty review in spaces allocated in the Fine Arts Building.
 Review the application below and check the BFA bulletin board located outside the main art office (220 FAB) for more information, including application deadlines and portfolio review locations.
 More detailed information regarding the entrance reviews is in the BFA Studio Handbook, available as a pdf at the bottom of the page.

 Academic Performance and Retention

 The Department of Art reserves the right to discontinue enrollment of art major students at any time if satisfactory academic progress is not being made.
 Students who have accumulated three unsatisfactory grades (U, F, D–, D, D+) in studio art or design courses taken for college credit at Florida State University or elsewhere will not be permitted to continue, be readmitted, or graduate with a major in studio art or design.
 Courses in which a grade below the minimum is received may only be repeated once.